-When I was 15 I decided being a rock musician could possibly be a rewarding career choice.
-When I discovered the field was a little more crowded than I realized I put that idea on hold.
-Two years later on a road trip from Vancouver to Southern California, I fell in love with photography after my father loaned me his old 'Tower' rangefinder 35mm camera.
+When I was fifteen I decided being a rock musician could possibly be a rewarding career choice.
+When I discovered the field was a little more crowded than I realized...
+I put that idea on hold.
+Two years later on a road trip from Vancouver to Southern California, I fell in love with photography after my father loaned me his old 'Tower' rangefinder 35mm film camera.
 This was the beginning of a life long love affair with photography.
-I saved my money until I could buy my first 35mm Canon FT SLR, I was thoroughly hooked!
-In the 80's & 90's after two decades of large format 21/4 x 2.1/4, 4"x 5" & 8" x 10" film photography I switched to digital in 2003 and have fully embraced digital photography and absolutely love this medium.
+I saved up until I could buy my first 35mm Canon FT SLR, I was thoroughly hooked!
+In the 80's & 90's after two decades of large format 21/4" x 2.1/4", 4"x 5" & 8" x 10" film photography I switched to digital in 2003 and have fully embraced the new technology and absolutely love the digital medium.
 I love what digital photography is now and look forward to what it will bring to photography in the future.

 - Ross Durant is one of Vancouver's most established food photographers.
 Shooting food for over thirty years, Ross has a highly stylized approach to both his lighting and set design.
 Ross shoots for advertising, food packaging and still life product work.

-- Ross is represented by five stock photography collections of Getty Images for the past 21 years.
+- Ross is represented by stock photography collections of Getty Images for the past 25 years.
 He has sold food, beverage, people and travel stock photography worldwide since 1997.
 A past Langara Professional Photography Program Graduate.

-- Ross has taught a comprehensive Food & Beverage photography and Travel Photography courses at Langara College since 1999.
+- Ross has taught a comprehensive Food & Beverage photography, Travel Photography & Photoshop courses part time at Langara College Photography programs since 1999